 The CDC has announced a multistate outbreak of Listeria illnesses that has been linked to fully cooked chicken products distributed by Tyson Foods Inc.

 So far, three people are known to have become sick in this outbreak: two in Texas, and one in Delaware.
-All three were hospitalized, one of victims has tragically died.
+All three were hospitalized, and one of the victims has tragically died.

 A massive recall of Tyson cooked chicken products is in effect.
 The recalled products were shipped nationwide to retailers and institutions such as hospitals, nursing facilities, restaurants, and schools.
 Among the recalled products are fully cooked chicken strips, diced chicken, chicken wing sections, and fully cooked pizza with chicken.
 Products containing the potentially tainted chicken were sold under brand names such as Tyson, Jet’s Pizza, Casey’s General Store, Marco’s Pizza, and Little Caesars.
 The products subject to recall bear establishment number “EST. P-7089” on the product bag or inside the USDA mark of inspection